fuatakgun/eufy_security/README.md

 8- Your local eufy security server should be up and running in port 3000.

+9- Install home assistant integration following these steps,
+- add a new repository to HACS as `https://github.com/fuatakgun/eufy_security`
+- install the integration over hacs
+- restart home assistant and visit Integrations page under Configuration of Home Assistant
+- select Eufy Security integration to install
-9- Install home assistant integration and set eufy security server's host name and port using UI.
+- set eufy security server's host name and port using UI.

 10- Raise your issues in Github.